CALL NOW

 A lawsuit is different from a claim, as it is handled within a court rather than outside of it.
 The majority of car accident cases are settled outside of court.
 However, if your personal injury claim doesn’t settle fairly, your legal representation may decide it’s best to sue.

-Eligibility For Filing A Car Accident Lawsuit Against Geico
+Eligibility for Filing a Car Accident Lawsuit Against Geico

 Whether you’re eligible to file a lawsuit against Geico will largely depend on how they handle your car accident claim.